Portraits of Wild Africa

 Explore Victoria Falls and fly to Mfuwe in Zambia

-Transfer to the nearby Livingstone Airport for your early morning flight to Mfuwe via Lusaka.
-You’ll meet your Flatdogs Camp guide at the airport when you arrive, and drive to Flatdogs (meaning “Crocodiles”) Camp.
-Enjoy an afternoon game drive before heading back to camp to for a relaxing evening.
+Soak up the breathtaking scenery at Victoria Falls this morning then transfer to the nearby Livingstone Airport for your flight to Mfuwe via Lusaka.
+You’ll arrive late in the afternoon to meet your Flatdogs Camp guide at the airport and drive to Flatdogs (meaning “Crocodiles”) Camp.
+Enjoy a leisurely afternoon on the grounds with a view of the Luangwa River.

 South Luangwa National Park in the Mfuwe Sector

 South Luangwa is touted by many travel experts (e.g. Lonely Planet, Fodor’s, TripAdvisor) as being one of the greatest wildlife sanctuaries in Africa.
-The Luangwa River is the most intact major river system in Africa and supports life within the park's 9,050km2.
+The Luangwa River is the most intact major river system in Africa and supports life within the park's 9,050 square kilometers.
 More than 60 mammal species and 400 bird species reside along the river.

 During night drives in the Luangwa, you’ll have opportunities to see leopards and many other nocturnal animals.
 You may encounter African civets, common (or small-spotted) genet, spotted hyenas, nightjars, honey badgers (ratels), and lions.
 On most nights you may hear hyenas and their plaintive, eerie cry ¬– so characteristic of the African bush.